BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 29/02/2020
 ---
 Last day of February 😯!
 Today I went running with my friend - we did 5 km and finally endomondo started to measure the distance 🏃👍.
 During the day I wrote some of my thesis and in the evening - again with my friend - we went to the pool 🏊.

+01/03/2020
+---
+Very standard Sunday - I was in church in the morning, then I studied and worked on the analysis of the Master's thesis code 😲.
+I do not like such Sundays 🤔...

+02/03/2020
+---
+Tough Monday 🤨.
+At work I was dealing with branches and a few people from the team didn't adjust to the git workflow and some inconveniences came out 😥.

+03/03/2020
+---
+Today was much better :).
+Throughout the day I had meetings 🎧.
+Almost always after such a day my head explodes 🤯, and today it was fine 👍.
+After work we started the cycling season with my cousin 🚴🚴 - we drove a modest 20 km 🔥!

+04/03/2020
+---
+It was a nice Wednesday 🤗.
+In the afternoon I went to Bialystok to study 🚗 and after class I went to my friends - on Wednesdays we have such meetings where we meet and talk about God 👍.

+05/03/2020
+---
+I was in the office today 🤗.
+I had a conversation with my boss about my development in the company and so we talked in general.
+In the afternoon I cane home (to Hajnowka) and made myself an orange chicken 💪👨🍳.

+06/03/2020
+---
+The last day of the HackerRank challenge 🤗 - that time has passed very quickly 😮!
+It turned out very well that this was the last day of the challenge because today we went to Silesia (and I will probably be more limited in time).
+In general this whole 'trip' is so spontaneous.
+I found out on Wednesday that there is such a possibility and I said - we are going! 😅

+07/03/2020
+---
+It was wonderful Saturday ☺️.
+We are at Silesia and we have a really good time with God here.
+Also I've met new friends :)